saverayousaf/kaggle-capstone-project/README.md

 Beginner-friendly code and logic

-# Why I Made This peoject
+# Why I Made This project

 I created this project to understand how gene-variant annotation tools work at a basic level.
 It helped me practice parsing, summarizing, and structuring variant information in Python.